jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

-In this section we will focus in all the related objects which they will be necessary to achieve a Disconnected Hosted Cluster deployment.
+In this section, we will focus on all the related objects necessary to achieve a Disconnected Hosted Cluster deployment.
 **Premises**:

 - HostedCluster Name: `hosted-ipv4`